bytespider/jsOAuth/README.md

 ## Building

+To start developing, clone this repository and initialize the dependent git submodules by executing the following commands:

+    git submodule init
+    git submodule update

 To build the entire library type `make` from the command line.

 To build just the W3C compatable version, type `make jsoauth` from the command line.